`The peculiar risk lay in the possibility of

 chinless faces and great, lidless, pinkish-grey eyes!--as they

 stared in their blindness and bewilderment.
-But I did not stay to
+But I did not stay

 look, I promise you: I retreated again, and when my second match